MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-arc-gateway-overview.md

 ## Azure Stack HCI 2408 endpoints not redirected

-As part of the Azure Stack HCI version 2408 preview update, the endpoints from the table below are required and must be allowlisted in your proxy or firewall to successfully deploy the Azure Stack HCI cluster.
+As part of the Azure Stack HCI version 2408 preview update, the endpoints from the table are required and must be allowlisted in your proxy or firewall to deploy the Azure Stack HCI cluster.
 These endpoints are not redirected via the Arc gateway:

 | Endpoint # | Required endpoint | Component  |
 | -- | -- | -- |